Wyndham Clark Net Worth: His Career Highlights, Salary And More

 Is Wyndham Clark involved with works of charity?

 Over the years, Wyndham Clark has been involved with a number of charitable organisations.
-The most prominent of them is the First Tee― Colorado Rocky Mountains, Denver, a non-profit organisation.
-As per their official website, they aim to “Educate and inspire youth academically, socially and physically through the game of golf.”
+The most prominent of them is the First Tee― Colorado Rocky Mountains, a non-profit organisation.
+As per their official website, they aim to ‘Educate and inspire youth academically, socially and physically through the game of golf.’

 (Main and feature image credits: Courtesy DAVID CANNON/David Cannon Collection/Getty Images via AFP)